Que signifie « en attente » dans les e-mails ?

 • 2,000 emails/day for Google Workspace users

 If you exceed these, Gmail holds your emails until the next cycle.
-Use a warmup tool or staggered sending.
+Use a warm-up tool or staggered sending.

 Set Up SPF and DKIM